Joe Jackson (musician): Joe Jackson Band

 In 1978, a record producer heard Jackson's demo tape and signed him to A&M Records.
 The next year, the newly formed Joe Jackson Band released their debut album, Look Sharp!.
 The band consisted of Jackson, Gary Sanford on guitar, Graham Maby on bass, and David Houghton on drums.
 A mix of rock, melodic jazz, and new wave, it mined a vein similar to contemporaries Elvis Costello and Graham Parker.
 The album enjoyed wide critical success: in 2013, Rolling Stone magazine named Look Sharp!
 No. 98 in a list of the 100 best debut albums of all time.
 Some commercial success also followed, as the debut single "Is She Really Going Out with Him?" reached the top 40 in five countries, and No. 9 in Canada.

 The Joe Jackson Band released I'm the Man in 1979.
 The album followed a similar musical pattern; further, it received good, though not as strong, reviews.
 It did produce the single "It's Different for Girls", which became Jackson's highest charting UK single, peaking at No. 5.
 Beat Crazy followed in 1980.
-Jackson also collaborated with Lincoln Thompson in reggae crossover.
+That same year, Jackson on keyboards backed Lincoln Thompson in a reggae crossover album titled Natural Wild, with Jackson and his band billed as the Rasses, playing behind Thompson's vocals.

 The Joe Jackson Band toured extensively until it broke up at the end of 1980; Houghton, weary of touring and fame, left the band that year.
 Although Maby continued to work with Jackson in the following decades, the full band would not reunite until 2004's Volume 4.